Unwanted Guests? 11 Ways to Control What’s Attracting Chipmunks

 • To deter ground chipmunks from digging, put L-shaped constraints of ¼ inch thread fabric (and perhaps other blocking stuff) along your home’s foundation, and also walkways, terraces, patios, balconies, and concrete structures.

-• Plant-free pebbles borders can be used to enclose your yard or property.
+• Plant-free pebble borders can be used to enclose your yard or property.

 • Place flower bulbs underneath a covering of ¼ inch thread fabric or inside bulb cages to keep chipmunks from ripping them up.
 Soil should be applied to the fabric.
 Plants will grow above the fabric grid, however, the bulbs would be safe.